Greek National Road 42

 National Road 42 (Εθνική Οδός 42) is a highway in northwestern Aetolia-Acarnania and in Lefkada, Greece.
 It links the town of Lefkada with the Greek National Road 5 (Antirrio - Arta - Ioannina) in Amfilochia, passing through the town of Vonitsa.

-The eastern part of the GR-42, between Amfilochia and Vonitsa, runs along the southern shore of the Ambracian Gulf.
+The eastern part of the EO42, between Amfilochia and Vonitsa, runs along the southern shore of the Ambracian Gulf.
 The highway contains a bridge over the Vonitsa Lagoon.
 A drawbridge form the connection of the island of Lefkada to the mainland.
 The road ends in the town of Lefkada.

 Places

-The GR-42 passes through the following towns (ordered from west to east):
+The EO42 passes through the following towns (ordered from west to east):